Join the must-attend event of the profession, by joining More than 750 makers in the pharma industry during 3 days.

 - Electronic batch file for production

-In the morning, the speakers will present a summary of the solutions and quality and regulatory requirements for such projects, as well as the key success factors in project management and change management.
+During the morning, in the introduction, the presenters will present an overview of the quality and regulatory solutions and pre-requisites for such projects, as well as the key success factors in project management and change management.
 This introduction will be based on feedback.

 At the end of the morning and during the afternoon, each participant will join a subgroup: